Do Succulents Like Humidity?

-1. Avoid excess watering especially in summer.
-Succulents don't like to sit in wet soil for a long time and they don't need that much water like other houseplants. ''Soak and dry'' method always works.
+1. Avoid excess watering, especially in summer.
+Succulents don't like to sit in wet soil for a long time, and they don't need that much water like other houseplants.
+The ''Soak and dry'' method always works.

 2. Improve air circulation.
-In summer, growing succulents in airy locations like south-facing or east-facing windows is suggested.
-In addition, standing fans or professional air circulator fans are another good idea to improve air circulation.
-This would help the container soil to evaporate water and promote healthy roots.
+In summer, we recommend that growing succulents in airy locations like south-facing or east-facing windows.
+In addition, standing fans or professional air circulator fans are other good ideas to improve air circulation.
+All these ways would help the container soil to evaporate water and promote healthy roots.

 3. Using artificial light especially in rainy cities.